 Chapter 1: the ground concepts

 In this chapter, we see how the Vulkan API is structured.
 We stay generic and do not yet focus on specific workloads such as graphics rendering or computing.
-This chapter is redundant by design: the first section is a high-level overview of Vulkan's structure; later sections cover the same ground in more detail.
+As every chapter from here on, it is redundant by design: the first section is a high-level overview of Vulkan's structure; the second one covers the same ground in more detail.

-To interact with the Vulkan API, we use a handle known as the Vulkan instance.
-When creating this instance, we specify which Vulkan extensions and what degree of debugging information we require.
+All interaction with the Vulkan API go through a handle known as a Vulkan instance.
+When creating an instance, we specify which Vulkan extensions and what degree of debugging information we require (through a mechanism known as layers).

-Through the instance, we are able to detect all Vulkan-compatible physical devices on the system (typically, GPUs).
-Physical devices can be probed for information, e.g., about the memory they are fitted with and their support for optional features (such as raytracing).
-A Vulkan device can be created from any detected physical device.
+The instance can give us information about all the Vulkan-compatible physical devices detected on the system.
+Physical devices can be probed for information, e.g., about the memory they are fitted with and their support for optional features such as raytracing.
+A Vulkan device (a handle used for interacting with a physical device) can be created from any physical device.

 Vulkan devices do not run in-sync with the CPU.
-We control them by sending commands through their interfaces.
+Our only way of controlling them is by sending commands through their interfaces.
 Interfaces start processing commands in their order of arrival, functioning as queues for such commands.
 In fact, they are literally called device queues.
 A single device exposes multiple such queues, each of them supporting some types of tasks and running mostly independently from the others (barring explicit synchronization and computational resources contention).
-For instance, it is common to have queues that are limited to data transfers.
-We could imagine using one such queue in parallel to two others for graphical operations, where one would handle the real-time production of the frames of the graphical application and the other would handle the asynchronous updates of assets that only need be refreshed periodically (e.g., a minimap; as this resource would be shown on the frames rendered by the other queue, some synchronization would be required).

 Device queues do not handle individual commands directly.
 We send commands in bulk through command buffers built using the command recording mechanism: there are special Vulkan functions for adding commands to command buffers.
 Special memory allocators (command pools) are used to reserve memory for the buffers both on host memory and on the targeted device.

-There are situations where synchronization is required.
-For instance, we may need to wait for a data transfer between the CPU and the device (CPU-GPU synchronization) or for the results of an operation on the device (GPU-GPU synchronization).
-For this purpose, Vulkan defines a bunch of synchronization primitives alongside related commands that can be inserted in command buffers.
-There are also functions for interacting with synchronization primitives from the host side.
+For this purpose, Vulkan defines a bunch of synchronization primitives used through special commands that can be inserted in command buffers.
+There are also functions (not commands) for controlling some synchronization primitives controlled from the CPU.

 B.1.
 Instance

-The Vulkan instance is the handle through which we access the Vulkan API.
+A Vulkan instance is a handle that allows us to interact with the Vulkan API.
 Its creation is very straightforward: see vkCreateInstance.
-The only thing worth noting is that instance extensions and validation layers are set up at this point.
+The most noteworthy thing is that we configure two things at this point: instance extensions and validation layers.

-Extensions extend Vulkan with additional capabilities. vkEnumerateInstanceExtensionProperties lists extensions supported by your Vulkan version.
-For instance, the most common instance extension is probably VK_KHR_surface.
-It enables rendering on the desktop environment's windows.
+Instance extensions extend Vulkan with additional capabilities. vkEnumerateInstanceExtensionProperties lists extensions supported by your Vulkan version.
+The most common instance extension is probably VK_KHR_surface, which enables rendering on the desktop environment's windows.

-Layers are key to debugging Vulkan programs.
-By default, Vulkan is tailored for efficiency and does not stop for checks.
-Layers can be activated to add such checks.
-They work by hijacking calls to actual Vulkan functions, quite literally wrapping them in a verification layer.
-Layers can detect issues such as incorrect function parameters, memory leaks and thread safety violations. vkEnumerateInstanceLayerProperties lists layers supported by your Vulkan version.
-We disable them on release builds for performance reasons.
+Validation layers are key to debugging Vulkan programs.
+Vulkan is tailored for efficiency and does not stop for any checks by default.
+Layers can be activated to check for issues such as incorrect function parameters, memory leaks and thread safety violations.
+They work by hijacking calls to actual Vulkan functions, quite literally wrapping them in a verification layer. vkEnumerateInstanceLayerProperties lists layers supported by your Vulkan version.
+We disable all layers in release builds for performance reasons.

 By default, layers write everything very verbosely to the standard output.
-Callbacks can be set up through vkCreateDebugUtilsMessengerEXT to change this so long as the VK_EXT_debug_utils instance extension has been activated.
+The VK_EXT_debug_utils instance extension offers the vkCreateDebugUtilsMessengerEXT function, which allows us to set custom callbacks for layers instead.
 For instance, useless messages can be filtered out and the rest can be logged to a file.

 B.2.
 Devices

-vkEnumeratePhysicalDevices lists available Vulkan-compatible physical devices as lightweight handles of type VkPhysicalDevice.
+vkEnumeratePhysicalDevices lists all detected Vulkan-compatible physical devices as lightweight handles of type VkPhysicalDevice.
 These handles cannot be used directly to control the devices.
-For this purpose, we would need to establish a deeper connection with the device through the creation of a VkDevice.
+For this purpose, we need to establish a deeper connection with the device through the creation of a VkDevice.

-Queues can be seen as ports for communicating with a VkDevice.
-Commands are sent to specific queues, with each queue supporting some kinds of commands only.
+When creating a device, we have to declare the queues that we will use upfront; the other queues will be disabled.
+Remember that commands are sent to specific queues, with each queue supporting some kinds of commands only.
 Using different queues helps maximize parallelism insofar as it limits clogging.
 It is generally a good idea to use a specialized queue for different kinds of tasks (e.g., one queue for graphics rendering and another one for resource transfers, as we do not want slowdowns in the rendering pipeline to impact transfers).
 For commands that rely on the same device capabilities, whether several queues are beneficial becomes more situational.
 Forcefully splitting a rendering task across queues induces a need for synchronization that usually negates any potential benefit of parallelism.

 VkCreateDevice actually creates the device.
-In particular, this function expects information regarding which queues will be active: we have to fill out one VkDeviceQueueCreateInfo per used queue family.
+We fill out one VkDeviceQueueCreateInfo per used queue family.
 In this structure, we specify how many queues of the family to activate as well as their priority (0.0f for lowest, 1.0f for highest).
-There is no way of requesting more queues once the device has been created!
+Priority is only a hint for the driver, it may or may not have an effect.
+If you do not care about it you can just set all the priorities to the same value, say 0.0f.
+Note that there is no way of activating additional queues once the device has been created!

 B.3.
 Commands

-We send each command to a specific queue.
+We control devices by sending commands to specific queues.
 This is done in four steps:

 - We create a command pool, a special memory allocator reserved for command buffers